KDSCRIPT/DARSHAN_K_21BPS1494/README.md

 git clone https://github.com/yourusername/ChessPro.git
 cd ChessPro
 python client.py

-Or even better play directly with our exe file!

 💬 Feedback
 We'd love to hear your thoughts on Chess Pro!
 Feel free to open an issue or submit a pull request.